 These two challenges are related because technology has pushed the costs of production and distribution towards zero, so many more people can now create and share their content.
 An excess supply of content means the price falls to the marginal cost, which is close to zero.

-This means creators can't easily find their audiences and consumers can't easily find new, innovative content they want.
-It also means revenues from content sales are insufficient to support creator incomes.
+This means artists can't easily find their audiences and consumers can't easily find new, innovative content they want.
+It also means revenues from content sales are insufficient to support artist incomes.
 Eventually, the ecosystem goes stale and dries up, despite the fact that more and more derivative content gets created.
 It finds no ready audience and nobody gets fairly paid.

-The integration of the three functions of sharing platform, transaction protocol, and public ledger help solve the problems that content creators and their audiences face.
+The integration of the three functions of sharing platform, transaction protocol, and public ledger help solve the problems that artists and their audiences face.
 First, it enables users to use technology to filter the content they want in their media feed.
-Second, it enables creators to find those users who like the type of content they create - it helps them find and maintain their audience.
-Third, the public ledger enables the ecosystem to reward information shares of users who like to curate content by tracking monetized transactions back along the share chain.
+Second, it enables artists to find those fans who like the music they create - it helps them find and maintain their audience.
+Third, the public ledger enables the ecosystem to reward sharing music by tracking monetized transactions back along the share chain.
 Lastly, the public BC ledger enables users to build and maintain - and monetize - their own peer networks.

 We believe this is essential to enhance the serendipity of innovation and creativity.
 One never knows where your next favorite artist will come from, in whatever genre or mode of creative expression. tuka seeks to enhance that accidental creative surprise by having your peer networks bring it to your attention based on their qualitative judgments.

-More of the consumer market is moving toward streaming with services like YouTube Red, Pandora, Spotify, Apple Play, Amazon Kindle Select, etc. One problem is that these streaming services don't seem to be able to turn a profit at the current cost structure, where creators are still grossly underpaid.
-Of course, one must have a catalog of existing content to stream, but when tuka eventually has a sufficient source of content through its user community, the idea would be to establish a cooperative streaming service where creators share more of the value they create.
-In the meantime, one wonders how long existing paid streaming services can lose money - the low subscription prices are being subsidized.
+More of the consumer market is moving toward streaming with services like YouTube Red, Pandora, Spotify, Apple Play, Amazon Kindle Select, etc. One problem is that these streaming services don't seem to be able to turn a profit at the current cost structure, while artists are still grossly underpaid.
+Of course, one must have a catalog of existing content to stream, but when tuka eventually has a sufficient source of content through its user community, the idea would be to establish a cooperative streaming service where artists share more of the value they create.
+In the meantime, one wonders how long existing paid streaming services can lose money - the low subscription prices are being subsidized by investors.

 The product is being built up, but the user interface will look a lot like Facebook, Twitter, or LinkedIn, with columns for profile data, a central media feed for snippets of filtered content, and trending data concerning ecosystem and peer network content and users.
 Creators will have portfolio pages that host samples of all their uploaded content.

-The initial portal and teaser for users is a media search "Browser" that looks like this:
+The initial portal for first-time users is a media search "Browser" that looks like this:

-A typical user profile page will look similar to this FB template:
+A typical user profile web-based page will look similar to this Facebook style template:

 We are building out our network of users now, but it takes some time.
 We also are in the process of building the media platform to host user profiles and content feeds.